hofmannedv/debian-package/packaging.md

 The file `debian/control` keeps the dependencies that are needed _to build_ the package.
 Using the command `dpkg-depcheck -d ./configure` you receive a list with all the required packages.
-In our case there is further package needed because Python is an interpreted language.
+In our case there is no further package needed because Python is an interpreted language.

 Next, we have to edit the file `debian/control` and add package-specific